afcarl/playbox/readme.md

 ## Installation

-If you which to use processing for visualization:
+If you wish to use processing for visualization:

 1. Install [Processing](http://www.processing.org) (>= 2.x)
 1. `make procbox`